EricBisceglia/NoBleme.com/README.md

 I do not accept contibutions to NoBleme: If you do a pull request, it will be denied.
 I want to work alone on it, in order to have total control over the direction in which I'm taking things.
 The time investment is massive, but I'm fine with it.

-However, if you do find an issue and want to suggest a solution to it, you can contact Bad on [NoBleme's IRC server](http://nobleme.com/pages/irc/index), and your feedback will surely be appreciated.
+However, if you do find an issue and want to suggest a solution to it, you can [use the bug report form on NoBleme](http://nobleme.com/pages/todo/request) or contact Bad on [NoBleme's IRC server](http://nobleme.com/pages/irc/index), and your feedback will surely be appreciated.